-Mr. Adekoya reaffirmed the Mission's commitment toward its mandated aims of aiding the ongoing peace process, protecting civilians and facilitating humanitarian assistance in Darfur.
+Mr. Adekoya reaffirmed the Mission's commitment The event, which included toward its mandated aims of drama performances and the aiding the ongoing peace prosinging of peace songs, was cess, protecting civilians and attended by thousands of stu-facilitating humanitarian assis-

-He also mentioned that UNAMID will continue its efforts toward inducting nonsignatory armed movements into the Doha Document for Peace in Darfur (DDPD).
-W
+He also mentioned that representatives of the Darfur UNAMID will continue its Regional Authority (DRA) efforts toward inducting nonsignatory armed movements UNAMID representative, into the Doha Document for

-On 21 September 2014, members of a drama group perform a play in Abu Shouk IDP camp, El Fasher, North Darfur, during the International Day of Peace celebrations.
+On 21 September 2014, members of a drama group perform a play in Abu Shouk IDP camp, El Fasher, North Darfur, during the International Mr. Aderemi Adekoya, Chief, Peace in Darfur (DDPD).
+N. Day of Peace celebrations.
 Photo by Mohamad Almahady, UNAMID.

-UNAMID Meets Local Leaders, Urges Reconciliation between Feuding Tribes across Darfur n 16 September 2014, as part of ongoing efforts to diffuse tension between the Ma'alia and Reizeigat tribes, UNAMID, the World Food Programme (WFP), UNICEF and OCHA conducted an assessment visit to Adila locality in East Darfur to evaluate the security situation in the area.
-This is the first time that such a mission has been undertaken since clashes erupted between these two tribes in 2013.
+UNAMID Meets Local Leaders, Urges Reconciliation between Feuding Tribes across Darfur n 16 September 2014, as to diffuse tension between istrative leaders as well as with peace process and appealed the Ma'alia and Reizeigat representatives of nongovern- to the tribal leaders, youth and tribes, UNAMID, the World mental organizations (NGOs) women's groups to embrace cies operating in the state.
+Food Programme (WFP), and international nongovern- peace efforts as well as recon-UNICEF and OCHA con- mental organizations (INGOs) cile their differences. ducted an assessment visit to operating in the area.
+The local Adila locality in East Darfur leaders requested for humanitar- gust 2014, following a recent Darfur Internal Dialogue and to evaluate the security situian assistance and basic services rift between the Reizegat and Consultation process and to ation in the area.
+This is the including education, health, food Ma'alia tribes, tribal leaders of impress upon leaders of the first time that such a mission and non-food items. has been undertaken since clashes erupted between ty, UNAMID Head of Office resentatives of the Civil Affairs logue as a means to achieve these two tribes in 2013.

-On 16 September, UNAMID, WFP, OCHA and UNICEF met with community leaders, youth and women's groups as well as representatives of NGOs and INGOs operating in Adila locality, East Darfur.
+On 16 September, UNAMID, WFP, OCHA and UNICEF met with community leaders, youth and nate with local authorities on women's groups as well as representatives of NGOs and INGOs operating in Adila locality, East tribal reconciliation and com-Darfur.
 Photo by Abdulrasheed Yakubu, UNAMID.